kata-cafe/kata-cafe/to-string-en.md

 # toString

-Create `toString()` function without using built in function from any language or library.
+Create `toString()` function without using `toString` built in function from any language or library.

 ## Test Cases